tc39/notes/es7/2016-01/jan-26.md

 WH: Quantum garbage issue is new

-LH: We need more direct input, need help fixing it, or finding bugs.
+LHN: We need more direct input, need help fixing it, or finding bugs.
 Stage 2 has the notion of reviewrs.

 For the review, memory model stuff is very hard.
 This one may be worth getting outside help